petrknap/trunk/packages/FileStorage/README.md

-# php-filestorage

-File storage for PHP by [Petr Knap].
+# File storage for PHP

 * [About resolved issue](#about-resolved-issue)
     * [Advantages](#advantages)